EddieJIV/Creating-Users-with-PowerShell/README.md

 - From here simply click OK
 - Now, all domain users by default will be allowed to log into this computer, or in other words you can log into Client-1 as a normal, non-administrative user now.
-  - Normally this is something that is done is Gropup Policy but we are going to do it here for the sake of the lab and do some practicing with Group Policy in the next lab!
+  - Normally this is something that is done is Group Policy, but we are going to do it here for the sake of the lab and do some practicing with Group Policy in the next lab!

 ## Part 2: Create additional users and attempt to log into Client-1 with one of the users